Vxrpenter/SCPToolsBot/README.md

 This project, as stated above, is licenced under the MIT license.
 It can be modified and used commercially.
 You can distribute it as you like.
-I'm not liable for anything done with, and no warranty is given
+I'm not liable for anything done with it, and no warranty is given

 > [!IMPORTANT]
-> When using code from this repo, you have to add License and copyright notice.
+> When using code from this repo, you have to add a License and copyright notice.
 > If you don't know what that is, I would advise you to search for more information online

 ## Special Thanks